Drive sales on autopilot with ecommerce-focused features

 So here’s what you can do for better mobile optimization:

-- Create responsive email design: Ensure your email design adapts well to different screen sizes by optimizing images and cutting down lengthy content.
+- Create a responsive email design: Ensure your email design adapts well to different screen sizes by optimizing images and cutting down lengthy content.
 Also, using suitable font sizes improves readability, making your email more accessible.

 - Use preheader texts: A preheader offers a quick overview of the email’s body and is placed next to the subject line in an inbox.
 For mobiles, 30 to 55 characters are optimal.
 Make the most of it by adding catchy, relevant, and clear text.